WebcamStudio/webcamstudio/README.md

 Install on Ubuntu
 -----------------

+### From PPA
 In Ubuntu you can install the latest WS build using the WebcamStudio PPA:

 https://launchpad.net/~webcamstudio/+archive/webcamstudio-dailybuilds

+### Manual install
-**If you want to manually install WebcamStudio from this archive, follow these steps:**
+If you want to manually install WebcamStudio from this archive, follow these steps:

 **1)** First make sure you have at least Java 7 installed (better the Oracle one) and that it is the default one.